Chapter 29 — The Sword in Stone

 But my hand still reached.

 The hilt was cold, rough against my palm.
 When I pulled, it slid free with the sound of stone sighing.
-For an instant, threads flared around me—the lattice I had glimpsed in the Caller's hall, lines of power binding floor, wall, air.
+For an instant, threads flared around me—the same lattice I'd seen in the Caller's hall, lines of power binding floor, wall, air.
+The same threads, but briefer, like a camera flash.
 My chest clenched, my vision filled.
+Not triggered by fear this time—by contact with the relic.
+The lattice collapsed as quickly as it had bloomed, leaving me gasping.

 I stood in silence, sword heavy in my hand.